top of page

 Photo by Alive Coverage

-Bonnaroo's hydration pack policy is that all bags must be up to 20" x 15" x 9" and limited to two pockets, not including the bladder pocket where water is stored.
-Hydration packs must also be empty when entering Centeroo and refilled at an appropriate station.
-To assure that the water in your CamelBak stays cold, ask a vendor for some ice to pour in the main bladder.
-Some vendors charged us and some didn't, but it was worth it either way.
+Bonnaroo's policy limits hydration packs to two pockets, including the bladder where water is stored.
+Hydration packs must be empty when entering Centeroo and refilled at an appropriate station.
+To assure the water in your CamelBak stays cold, ask a vendor for some ice to pour in the main bladder.
+While some vendors charged us for ice, others provided it for free.
 When you finish drinking out of the tube, lift it upwards to let the water drain back into the pack so that it stays colder longer.

 Blankets on the ground